mgoellnitz/trackdown/README.md

 I already helped to add the post-commit hook which is needed by this project and it now is part of the latest nightly builds.
 Interoperation with trackdown could not be tested so far.

+## GITHUB offline mirror

+*nth*

+Trackdown should be capable of translating [GitHub][github] JSON exports of tickets to the special markdown format given here as a mirror for offline use.

 ## GITLAB offline mirror (in progress)